 These clubs are also a fantastic way to experiment with different cuts of steak, including those you mightn’t try any other way.

-Cheap Steak Cuts
+Cheapest Steak Cuts (With Pictures

 Sirloin is found on the back of the cow and is a fairly large cut of meat.
 It then gets broken down into a few smaller cuts, including top sirloin, bottom sirloin, and sirloin tip.